 Conflict is inevitable.
 Even the best of friends can disagree.

 I watched two coworkers argue for months.
 They sniped at each other daily.
 Their contempt for each other was obvious.
 Finally, one day they had a knock-down, drag-out emotional, name-calling fight in front of everyone.
 It was over.
 They never revisited the conflict.

 Unresolved conflict at work impacts productivity that could often be avoided by listening well to the other party.

-Unresolved conflict in families begin by tolerating the offending party, escalates to outward division, and finally separation.
+Unresolved conflict in families begins by tolerating the offending party, escalating to outward division, and finally separating.
 Lots of innocent parties suffer because two relatives can not get along.

 Unresolved conflict can destroy romantic relationships.
 Relationships with in-laws and relatives can be fraught with peril.

 Relationships are killed by complacency.

 Complacency can cause us to become so comfortable at work that we become ineffective, and deadweight tossed away.

 Complacency can cause us not to realize what we have.
 We can build careers to provide for a family that we never see.
 Kids grow up and move away.

 Taking love for granted in a romantic relationship is the quickest way to lose it.